VPDC

 Vaccine Recommendations

-The CDC recommends HPV vaccine (Gardasil 9®) for adolescents aged 11–12-years.
+The American Academy of Pediatrics (AAP) recommends starting the HPV vaccine series with Gardasil 9® between ages 9 and 12 years.
 HPV vaccination provides the most benefit when given before a person is exposed to HPV.

-The 2–dose vaccine series can be administered to children as early as 9 years of age.
-Immunogenicity studies have shown that two doses of HPV vaccine given to 9–14-year-olds at least 6 months apart provided as good or better protection than three doses given to older adolescents or young adults.
+The 2-dose vaccine series can be administered to children as early as 9 years of age.
+Immunogenicity studies have shown that two doses of HPV vaccine, given to 9–14-year-olds at least 6 months apart, provide as good as or better protection than three doses given to older adolescents or young adults.

-A 3–dose series is recommended for people who get the first dose on or after their 15th birthday and people with certain immunocompromising conditions such as HIV, cancer, transplantation, autoimmune disease or taking immunosuppressant medications.
+A 3-dose series is recommended for people who get the first dose on or after their 15th birthday and for those with certain immunocompromising conditions, such as HIV, cancer, transplantation, autoimmune disease, or use of immunosuppressant medications.

 The HPV vaccine is highly effective.
 More than 98% of recipients develop protective antibodies to prevent HPV types included in the vaccines 1 month after completing the vaccine series.

-Clinicians may consider discussing HPV vaccination with adults ages 27 – 45 years who are most likely to benefit from receiving the vaccine.
-See the Advisory Committee on Immunization Practices (ACIP) Shared clinical decision – making FAQ.
+Clinicians may consider discussing HPV vaccination with adults ages 27-45 years who are most likely to benefit from receiving the vaccine.
+See American Academy of Family Physicians (AAFP) recommendations.

 HPV vaccine is not recommended for use during pregnancy.
 Vaccination should be delayed until after the pregnancy.
 Pregnant persons who received the HPV vaccine can contact the manufacturer at 877-888-4231.